-About half of the US population is now fully vaxxed.
-But COVID-19 is still a problem.
-While US vaccination rates increased because of the delta variant, it also ushered in a new wave of COVID-19 infections.
+While US vaccination rates increased because of the Delta variant, it also ushered in a new wave of COVID-19 infections.
+And now with Omicron’s rise, Americans are seeing how quickly the virus’s variants are mutating.
+And becoming more transmissible.

 Alpha.
 Aka B117.
-It was first detected in September in the UK.
-It’s spread to at least 182 countries, and was previously the dominant strain in the US in the spring.
+It was first detected in September 2020 in the UK.
+It’s spread to at least 182 countries.
+And was previously the dominant strain in the US earlier this year.
 The CDC says it’s believed to be about 50% more contagious and could potentially cause more severe illness.
 Experts say that the vaccines currently available seem to offer good protection against the alpha variant.

 Beta.
 Aka B1351.
-It first emerged in October in South Africa, and has spread to at least 131 countries.
+It first emerged in October 2020 in South Africa.
+And has spread to at least 131 countries.
 It’s been found to be about 50% more transmissible, and there are concerns that vaccines may not be as effective when it comes to this variant.
-Researchers have found that the variant includes mutations that may make it easier for it to evade antibodies.
+Researchers have found that it includes mutations that may make it easier for it to evade antibodies.

 Gamma.
 Aka P1.
-This variant was detected in January after four travelers went from Brazil to Japan.
+This variant was detected in January 2022 after four travelers went from Brazil to Japan.
 The WHO says it’s been found in at least 81 countries.
-It helped fuel a surge of cases in Brazil in late 2020, and quickly spread to other areas of South America.
-Similar to the beta variant, gamma has mutations that the Mayo Clinic says may help it evade antibodies generated by a COVID-19 infection or vaccine.
+It helped fuel a surge of cases in Brazil in late 2020 and quickly spread to other areas of South America.
+Similar to the Beta variant, Gamma has mutations that the Mayo Clinic says may help it evade antibodies generated by a COVID-19 infection or vaccine.

-The US is in a critical period of combating the coronavirus as it deals with a spike in cases and dangerous variants.
-As scientists continue to detect new variants and learn more about existing ones, it’s still as important as ever to keep practicing the basics if you’re not vaccinated.
-And for those that are, it’s important to keep up with the latest guidelines here.
+The US is in a critical period of combating the coronavirus as it deals with the potential of a winter surge and dangerous variants.
+As scientists continue to detect new variants and learn more about existing ones, it’s still as important as ever to keep practicing the basics — whether or not you got your shots.

-Last updated on September 7 – Updated to include details on the mu variant.
+Last updated on Dec 3 to include details about the Omicron variant.

-Last updated on August 10 – Updated to include latest information on variants, including the highly contagious delta variant.
+Last updated on Sept 7 to include details on the Mu variant.

 Skimm'd by Maria Martinolich and Kamini Ramdeen